coolworx/currency-converter/README.md

 ## Optional
 * Use a library like redux-thunk or redux-saga.
-* Preferably use yarn instead of npm
 * Be creative!
 Make use of currency symbols and any other visual elements and data that may enhance the user experience.
-* If you finish early maybe you can test your components (jest, enzyme).
-Responsive design?!
+* Should you finish early, maybe you can test your components (using jest, enzyme or any other unit testing tool that you prefer)?!
+* Responsive design for the interface implementation?!